THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 Similarly, how should we think about the Akeidah?
 When I was younger, my son, Boruch Gedalia Pesachya Issur Simcha Schmeckelstein, also know as the BIG PISS, was once incessantly listening to his loud Rock and Roll music, Rachmana Letzlan.
 That night, Hakadoshboruchhu came to me and asked me to go slaughter my son.
 In the morning, I just assumed that this vision was metaphorical, and went to the doctor to adjust my medication.
 But if I decide to approach the Toirah more literally, then I should now look at the Akeidah as an example, and potentially as a legal defense.
 So next time my grandson, Feivel Yisroel Shmuel Eliyahu Rabbah, aka the Little PISHER, spends too much time on his X-Box, he’d better watch out…

 And finally, I would like to point out how Avraham Avinu cast out Hagar into the desert when it was no longer convenient to the family to have her and Yishmael hanging around.
-Next time my Bashert, Feige Breinah, acts up, rather than me going to hide in the basement, I might just demand that my Bashert pack up her bags and leave the house, never to return again, as Avraham Avinu would undoubtedly have done.
+Next time my Bashert, Feige Breinah, is in Nidah, Chass V'Sholom, rather than me hiding in the Beis Medrish for a week, I might just demand that my Bashert pack up her bags and leave the house, never to return again, as Avraham Avinu would undoubtedly have done.

 This weeks Parsha, Parshas VaYayrah, features many critical fables, er..., I mean true stories that lie at the heart of Yiddishkeit.
 The Parsha includes: